joshbanta/MaxentModelEvaluations/README.md

 Maxent model evaluations makes use of a forked version of the ENMeval package, found on my GitHub, which adds MaxKappa as an evaluation metric.

+This project is licensed under the terms of the GNU General Public License v3.0